jmspring/acs-deployments/different_agent_pools/setting_up_cluster_with_different_agent_vm_types.md

 For specifics about the cluster, you will need to determine the following:

+    - A resource group and location for the entirety of the deployment.
     - For the VNet:
         - A name for the VNet (vnetName)
         - Determine number of subnets